miladezzat/encrypt-rsa/docs/README.md

     - Decrypts a string with the given RSA public key.
     - `args`: Object containing `text` and optionally `publicKey`.
     - Returns the decrypted string.
+6. `encryptBufferWithRsaPublicKey`: Converts a buffer to Base64 and then encrypts the Base64 string.
+7. `decryptBufferWithRsaPrivateKey`: Decrypts the Base64 string and converts it back to a buffer.

 ### Types
 1. parametersOfEncrypt